5 collaboration tools to increase productivity with your offshore developers

 But, which tools are the best?

-This article will give you the 5 tried-and-true collaboration tools to get you communicate and collaborate well with your offshore developers.
+This article will give you the 5 tried-and-true collaboration tools to get you to communicate and to collaborate well with your offshore developers.

 Reproduced from Jim Kalbach (2016)